dannyblaker/terraform-docker-traefik-restic-stack/README.md

 - **traefik** - a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.

 ### Traefik
 - A single instance of Traefik routes and manages traffic for all services.
-It runs on a docker network named `mynetwork`
+It runs on a docker network named `my_network`

 ### Services
 - Each service has it's own folder, with a dedicated `docker-compose.yml` and `.env`